angular-architects/module-federation-plugin/libs/mf/tutorial/tutorial.md

 ![Microfrontend Loaded into Shell](https://github.com/angular-architects/module-federation-plugin/raw/main/libs/mf/tutorial/result.png)

+**Important**: This tutorial is written for Angular and **Angular CLI 13.1** and higher.
+To find out about the small differences for lower versions of Angular and for the migration from such a lower version, please have a look to our [migration guide](https://github.com/angular-architects/module-federation-plugin/blob/main/migration-guide.md).

 ## Part 1: Clone and Inspect the Starterkit

 In this part you will clone the starterkit and inspect its projects.